WSU-kduncan/ceg3120-monreed/Lab2/README.md

 - Selected my VPC `REED-VPC` from dropdown when creating instance `Reed-Instance`.
 This attaches my instance to my VPC.

 ## IPv4 Address (3)
-- A public IPv4 address will be auto-assigned to your instance upon creation.
+- A public IPv4 address can be generated upon instance creation, but I `disabled` this feature so that I can manually create my own `EIP` after.
+I am choosing an EIP because it does not change and will not be deleted if my instance is terminated or restarted at a later date.
+Without an EIP I risk having to continuously update my config file to SSH into my instance.

 ## Attach Volume to Instance (4)
-- Created `8gb gp2 volume` within the `Configure Storage` step of the instance creation process, automatically attaches to the instance.
+- Created an `8gb gp2 volume` within the `Configure Storage` step of the instance creation process, automatically attaches upon launch.

 ## Tag Instance (5)
 - Created tag `Name`  -   `Reed-Instance` at the beginning of the instance creation process by typing into the `Name` space provided.